CenaAshoori/charity/Documents/Scenarios.md

 ### Scenarios

-1. Benefactor come into the Charity Management Application.
-2. Benefactor need to be `registere` ro `log in`.
+1. Benefactor come into the Charity Management Application and need to be `registered` ro `loged in`.
 3. Benefactor want to see available **Task**.
 4. Benefactor want to sort available **Task**.
 5. Benefactor want to see all his/her done **Tasks**.